Honoloulou/ngtable/README.md

 *ng-class="selectedColumn('id')"*
-When column *id* is being sorted, this method *selectedColumn* will return a string *'asc'* or *'dsc'* when it's an ascending sort or descending sort.
+When column *id* is being sorted, this method *selectedColumn* will return a string *'asc'* or *'dsc'* when it's an ascending sort or descending sort, it will also be the class that is added to element as well.

 _____________